k-georgiadis/Collection/temp/old/readme.txt

-The previous implementation used Nmap to find the ESP module in the LAN.
+The previous implementation used Nmap to find the ESP module in the LAN and CURL to make the HTTP request to it.
-Now we use a fixed IP stored in a .INI file.
+Now we use a fixed IP stored in a .INI file and Ajax to make the requests.